Kian Egan

-Kian John Francis Egan (born 29 April 1980) is an Irish pop singer, songwriter and musician, best known as a member of pop group Westlife.
-Westlife has released twelve albums, embarked on thirteen world tours, and won numerous awards, becoming one of the most successful musical groups of all time.
+Kian John Francis Egan (born 29 April 1980) is an Irish pop singer, songwriter, and musician.
+He is best known as a member of the pop group Westlife.
+Westlife have released twelve albums, embarked on thirteen world tours, and won numerous awards, becoming one of the most successful musical groups of all time.
 Egan was a judge and coach on The Voice of Ireland and won the thirteenth series of I'm a Celebrity...Get Me Out of Here! in 2013.

 Music career

 1997–2012: Westlife and Wonderland

 In his early musical years, Egan was part of a rock band named Skrod.
 He can play at least five musical instruments, including guitar, piano, and drums.
 He is a grade 8 pianist and was taught piano by his brother Gavin Egan, a university music graduate and full-time teacher of music in the UK.
 Before he was in Westlife, Egan was part of a pop group called Six as One, which later changed its name to IOYOU, with fellow Westlife members Mark Feehily and Shane Filan, alongside Graham Keighron, Michael "Miggles" Garrett and Derrick Lacey.

 After IOUYOU was signed by Louis Walsh, its lineup changed to include Egan, Mark Feehily, Shane Filan and two new members - Nicky Byrne and Brian McFadden.
 The band's name changed to Westside and later to Westlife.
 Westlife split up in 2012 after a Greatest Hits Tour.

-During a year long hiatus from Westlife in 2008, Egan launched a new venture with Louis Walsh to put together and co-manage girlband, Wonderland, which included Jodi Albert, who later became Egan's wife.
+During a year-long hiatus from Westlife in 2008, Egan launched a new venture with Louis Walsh to put together and co-manage girlband, Wonderland, which included Jodi Albert, who later became Egan's wife.
 Wonderland's debut album reached number 6 on the Irish Albums Chart and number 8 on the UK Albums Chart, however, just four months later, they were dropped by Mercury Records and eventually split up.

 2014: Home

-In January 2014, Egan signed with Rhino Records of Warner Music Group and his debut album Home was released on March 14 of that year in Ireland and March 17 in the UK.
-His debut single "Home", a cover of a song by band Daughtry, had its first exclusive play on BBC Radio 2 on lunch time with Terry Wogan's show.
+In January 2014, Egan signed with Rhino Records of Warner Music Group, and his debut album Home was released on 14 March that year in Ireland, and on 17 March in the UK.
+His debut single "Home", a cover of a song by the band Daughtry, had its first exclusive play on BBC Radio 2 at lunchtime with Terry Wogan's show.
 The album has peaked at number 2 on the Irish Singles Chart and number 9 on the UK Albums Chart.
 In May 2014, Egan released the second single from the album, "I'll Be", a cover of the track by Edwin McCain.

 2018–present: Westlife reunion

 In October 2018, Westlife announced the group's reunion as a four-piece.
-In 2019, the group headlined "The 20 Tour", named in honour of Westlife's 20th anniversary since its formation and the release of its first single, "Swear It Again", in 1999.
+In 2019, the group headlined "The 20 Tour", named in honor of Westlife's 20th anniversary since its formation and the release of its first single, "Swear It Again", in 1999.
 In addition to touring, Westlife also released new music.
 "Hello My Love", the first single from the group's upcoming album, debuted on The Graham Norton Show in January 2019.